Plotting in R with ggplot2

 The + operator

-In the example below, we maintain all elements set by theme_bw() but overwrite the theme element attribute of the colour of text.
+In the example below, we maintain all elements set by theme_bw() but overwrite the theme element attribute of the color of text.

 %+replace%